....and to develop your glass making skills

 - Casting and mould making

 Can I pay in instalments for KFGC Studios?
 Yes.
-You can pay in 2 instalments if you wish, a deposit of £200 to secure your membership, with the balance due by 6th January.
+You can pay in 2 instalments if you wish, a deposit of £250 to secure your membership, with the balance due by your first weekend meet up.

 I'm in!
 What happens next?

 To register your interest in becoming a FULL Kiln formed Glass Club member, which includes 4 Studio Weekends AND KFGC Online, just click on the enrol here button below, and let us know you which Studio you would like to join (you won’t be asked to pay anything at this point) .
 By the end of January 2021 we will have reviewed all applications and will get back to with payment details then.

 Housed in a late 18th century lace mill, the Glassification studio offers a range of glassmaking classes to suit every skill level, from absolute beginner through to experienced glass artists, and is also host to The Kiln Formed Glass Club.